stakewise/v3-sdk/changelog/next-release.md

 const { data, to, value } = await sdk.vault.deposit.encode(params)
 // Get an approximate gas per transaction const gas = await sdk.vault.deposit.estimateGas(params)
-// Get vault address before the transaction is sent
-// Note: To make this call on chains where the deposit token is not a native token (e.g., Gnosis, Chiado),
-// please ensure you use an address that has already approved the token.
-const vaultAddress = await sdk.vault.create.staticCall(params)
 ```